robjporter/pulumi-intersight-native/sdk/python/README.md

 * [.NET](https://dotnet.microsoft.com/download)

-### Test the boilerplate XYZ provider before making changes
+### Build & test the boilerplate intersight provider

 1. Create a new Github CodeSpaces environment using this repository.
 1. Open a terminal in the CodeSpaces environment.